 I guess it was early Sunday morning.

-I had to get up super early on Sunday, and then I got up even extra early, and I just started looking at social media, pulling up the things that I had missed the day before, and I sent out a couple of tweets on my own.
+I had to get up super early on Sunday and then I got up even extra early and I just started looking at social media, pulling up the things that I had missed the day before.

-I said, amen.
+I said, Amen.

-You know, the overwhelming number of peaceful protesters yesterday speaking out against hatred, make America proud, great, and strong.
+You know, the overwhelming number of peaceful protesters yesterday speaking out against hatred make America proud, great, and strong.

-And I've been saying it all in the last week, and I've said it my whole career, you know, that all week Americans find racism and white supremacy evil and repugnant, and people peacefully speaking out against evil is a good thing.
+And I've been saying it all in the last week, and I've said it my whole career, you know, that all week Americans find racism and white supremacy evil and repugnant.

-And I will say this, I am annoyed at some people and their reaction to it for a lot of different reasons.
+And I will say this: I am annoyed at some people and their reaction to it for a lot of different reasons.

-Because one of my big arguments last week about President Trump and the press conference he held on Tuesday, I went through an entire history of him over the years so many different times, again and again and again.
+Because one of my big arguments last week about President Trump and the press conference he held on Tuesday, I went through an entire history of him over the years so many different times again and again and again.

 Hang on.

-Saying there that he finds such, he even said it on Saturday of when the Charlottesville issue came up.
+Saying there that he finds such, he even said it on Saturday when the Charlottesville issue came up.

-And what really frustrates me is that when you have the media that has a narrative, the media narrative, they they never ever want to go against what their narrative is.
+And what really frustrates me is that when you have the media that has a narrative, the media narrative, they never ever want to go against what their narrative is.

 And I pointed out every two to four years, you get this false narrative.

-And if Donald Trump ever invited a group that had chanted, what do we want dead cops?
+And if Donald Trump ever invited a group that had chanted, what do we want, dead cops?

 When do we want them now?